thomaslesperance/data_bridge/README.md

 #   Expect input in a set data_format based on protocol
 #   Input a single StreamData object
 #   Options for 'recipients' key where protocol='smtp':
-#       Hard-coded email
+#       Hard-coded email address
-#       Hard-coded list of emails
+#       Hard-coded list of email addresses
 #       A "step:" value that references a previous step output: StreamData.data_format="python_list"

 # Query params: